 - Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs)

-- Rose hip contains a chemical that might slow blood clotting.
-Taking rose hip along with medications that also slow clotting might increase the chances of bruising and bleeding.
+- Rose hip contains a chemical that might cause blood to clot.
+Taking rose hip along with medications that slow clotting might decrease how well these medications work.

 Some medications that slow blood clotting include aspirin, clopidogrel (Plavix), dalteparin (Fragmin), enoxaparin (Lovenox), heparin, ticlopidine (Ticlid), warfarin (Coumadin), and others.